 - Edit the shortcut and add “/admin” at the end like this

-Now, when you run Dynamics Telephony using this shortcut, and the connection to CRM fails, you will ge the dialog where you can change the background user and password.
+Now, when you run Dynamics Telephony using this shortcut, and the connection to CRM fails, you will a the dialog where you can change the service user and password.